Paperspace/paperspace-node/README.md

 We'll be illustrating all examples using [ES5](http://speakingjs.com/es5/ch01.html) syntax and the CommonJS module format.
 For other systems like AMD, consider using a bundler such as Browserify.

+First install the `paperspace-node` package in your project directory using:

+    $ npm install Paperspace/paperspace-node

-Assuming you've installed the `paperspace-node` package, you can import the package with:
+Within your node.js app you can import the package with:

     var paperspace_node = require('paperspace-node');